Mets' Pillar has multiple nasal fractures after hit by pitch - WHIZ News

 Pillar was knocked to the ground, and blood poured from his nose when he lifted his head.
 After the game, the veteran outfielder was taken to the hospital for a CT scan, which showed no serious damage.

+The Mets announced they had acquired veteran outfielder Cameron Maybin from the Chicago Cubs for cash.
+The 34-year-old Maybin had been in the minors this season and New York assigned him to Triple-A Syracuse.

-Wilfredo Tovar was selected from Triple-A Syracuse to fill Pillar’s spot on the roster.
+In the meantime, infielder Wilfredo Tovar was selected from Syracuse to fill Pillar’s spot on the roster.
 Catcher Deivy Grullón was designated for assignment.

 Webb said his only concern was Pillar’s health.